About Paramotor Planet

 I've also put together an 150 page information packed book to expand your knowledge, which is available in eBook and paperback format.

 Paramotor Planet's Instagram page that has lots of fun pictures and videos, and can be found below.

 You can also support the website by heading over to our merchandise store HERE,

 All of the designs are produced by myself, and are exclusive to paramotor planet.
 If you can't see a product you want just drop me a message and I will do my best to get it online.

 Why I started flying

 I got into flight at the age of 11 when my Dad took me to Fairford airshow.
 We sat watching the planes, and I quickly became obsessed with anything you could fly.
 I joined the air training corps at 13 and was able to fly Bulldog trainers and gliders on many occasions.

-The plan was to join the Royal Air Force and become a pilot, until my dreams were shattered after discovering I was colourblind.
+My goal was to join the Royal Air Force and become a pilot, until my dreams were shattered after discovering I was colourblind.
 The colourblindness was very slight, but it was enough to keep me on the ground.

 I remained obsessed with aircraft and planned to one day obtain my pilots license.
-A paramotor appeared on a news report when I was about 16, and I remember thinking, wow that looks awesome!
+A paramotor appeared on a news report when I was about 16, and I remember thinking – "wow that looks awesome!"